gostevedore/stevedore/README.md

 │  ├─── registry.stevedore.test/my-app:3.2.1-busybox1.36
 ```

-- Start building the Docker images.
-It will create all `my-app` versions.
+- Build the Docker images.

+Create all the Docker images for our application at the same time, with just one command.
 ```sh
 /docker $ stevedore build my-app registry.stevedore.test/my-app:3.2.1-busybox1.35 Step 1/7 : ARG image_from_name